Dnuns/client/README.md

 # Client API

-This is simple CRUD and REST API.
+This is simple REST API CRUD.

 ## Tech Stack